Fundraising for our two charities

-We've been supporting projects in Mukuni since 2007 and are now funding a two-year malaria prevention programme.
+We'd been supporting projects in Mukuni since 2007 including a two-year malaria prevention programme.
 Malaria is the biggest killer in children under five in Zambia but households only have access to one mosquito net even though three are recommended to protect a whole fanily.
-Nets cost less than £5.00 so we want to raise enough money to buy 2,750 more nets that will significantly reduce the risk to adults and children and save lives.
+Nets cost less than £5.00 so money raised from Fundraising Fortnight was used to buy 2,750 more nets that helped to significantly reduce the malaria risk to adults and children.

 Tiger Tops Tharu Lodge Clinic, Nepal